 The application process is identical to any other lender.
 Borrowers fill out basic loan information and authorize a credit check.
-At the end of the process the borrowers are matched with a local credit union that will ultimately be providing the funds for the loan.
+At the end of the process, LendKey matches borrowers with a local credit union that provides the funds for the loan.

-The goal behind this approach is to allow smaller credit unions and local banks to compete on a national scene.
-By working together, they can reduce advertising costs, which allows them to offer the lowest interest rates on the market.
-However, because they are local credit unions, acceptance rates tend to be slightly higher than many of the national lenders.
+This approach aims to allow smaller credit unions and local banks to compete on a national scene.
+By working together, they can reduce advertising costs, enabling them to offer the lowest interest rates on the market.
+However, because they are local credit unions, acceptance rates tend to be slightly higher than many national lenders.

 The LendKey Pros

 Without question, the big advantage to LendKey is the lower interest rates paired with more forgiving underwriting criteria.
 Many borrowers refinance with LendKey for the first time.
 As their credit scores and income improve, they may refinance again with a new lender at an even lower rate.